Greece Moments Greece Moments

 Agios Stefanos

-A 10-minute drive from Dryopida is Agios Stefanos, a pretty little town with a green valley in the hinterland and a beach lined with tamarisk trees.
-The water is crystal clear and ducks and geese also feel at home on the beach.
+A 10-minute drive from Dryopida brings you to Agios Stefanos, a pretty little village with a lush green valley in the hinterland and a beach lined with tamarisk trees.
+The water is crystal clear, and ducks and geese also feel right at home on the beach.

 Agios Stefanos Insel Kythnos Restaurants